Ramen: Popularization and modernization

-Modern period

 In 1958, instant noodles were invented by Momofuku Ando, the Taiwanese-Japanese founder and chairman of Nissin Foods.
 Named the greatest Japanese invention of the 20th century in a Japanese poll, instant ramen allowed anyone to make an approximation of this dish simply by adding boiling water.

 Beginning in the 1980s, ramen became a Japanese cultural icon and was studied around the world.
 At the same time, local varieties of ramen were hitting the national market and could even be ordered by their regional names.
 A ramen museum opened in Yokohama in 1994.

 Today ramen is one of Japan's most popular foods, with Tokyo alone containing around 5,000 ramen shops, and more than 24,000 ramen shops across Japan.
 Tsuta, a ramen restaurant in Tokyo's Sugamo district, received a Michelin star in December 2015.

 Types

 A wide variety of ramen exists in Japan, with geographical and vendor-specific differences even in varieties that share the same name.
-Although ramen usually has toppings, ramen can be broadly categorized by its two main ingredients: noodles and broth.
+Usually varieties of ramen are differentiated by the type of broth and tare used.
+There are five components to a bowl of ramen: tare, aroma oil, broth, noodles, and toppings.